2020 Shark Tank of Wellness Global Student Competition

 – Relevance and importance to the wellness industry

 – Viability as a business (customer/market analysis and competitors)

 – Quality of the project presentation

 Judges’ decisions are final.

-The competition judging panel is comprised of the Summits’ sponsors and who will play the role of “Wellness Sharks” while students are presenting their business ideas on stage.
+The competition judging panel is comprised of the Summits’ sponsors, who will play the role of “Wellness Sharks” while students are presenting their business ideas on stage.
 All “Wellness Sharks” are leading experts in the wellness industry.

 Thank You to the 2020 Global Wellness Summit Sponsors